iamDrachir/testforceKarate/README.md

   > mvn test "-Dkarate.options=classpath:reqResApp/feature/03_createUserDemo.feature"

-* To execute all the test cases with a specific (@Regression) tags from all the features inside the feature folder:
+* To execute all the test cases with a specific (@Regression) tag from all the features inside the feature folder:

   > mvn test "-Dkarate.options=--tags @Regression classpath:reqResApp/feature/"